devtron-labs/devtron/docs/hyperion/user-guide/global-configurations/cluster-and-environments.md

 ### Note:

-Your kubernetes cluster gets mapped with the Devtron when you save your kubernetes cluster Configuration.
-Now the agents of devtron will be installed on your cluster so that the components of devtron can communicate to your cluster.
+Your Kubernetes cluster gets mapped with the Devtron when you save your Kubernetes cluster configuration.
+Now the Devtron agents will be installed on your cluster so that the components of Devtron can communicate to your cluster.
 When the agent starts installing on your cluster, you can check the status of the agents in the Cluster & Environment tab also.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/global-configurations/cluster-and-environments/gc-cluster-agents.jpg)